The best burger and fries in every state

 North Carolina: Al's Burger Shack, Chapel Hill

 With two locations in Chapel Hill, award-winning Al's Burger Shack is the place to go for a patty and bun in North Carolina.
 The Classic burger comes with lettuce, tomato, sliced red onion, pickle, house sauce and American cheese, and it's a winner every time.
-The patties are juicy, cooked to perfection and have a great depth of seasoning and flavour.
+The patties are juicy, cooked to perfection and have a great depth of seasoning and flavor.
 Opt for crispy crinkle cut or sweet potato fries.

 North Dakota: Sickies Garage Burgers & Brews, Bismarck and Fargo